winglang/wing/rfcs/epic-todo-app-compiler.md

-# Task List Wing Resource
+# Epic: Task List Wing Resource

 It is an early morning in the heart of Tel Aviv, a CEO wakes up and heads out to WayCup, his favorite coffee shop.